Kmita

 The Kmita (plural: Kmitowie) was a magnate family from Little Poland.

 History

 The progenitor of the family was a noble from Lesser Poland Jasiek z Wiśnicza i Damianic (died after 1363).
 His son Jan (c.
-1340-1376) became starost of and his grandson Piotr voivode of Krakow.
+1340–1376) became starost of and his grandson Piotr voivode of Kraków.
 Piotrs grandson Dobiesław (died 1478), became Voivode of Lublin and Sandomierz and his nephew Piotr (c.
-1442-1505) Grand Marshal of the Crown and voivode of Krakow, as same as his nephew Piotr (ok.
+1442–1505) Grand Marshal of the Crown and voivode of Kraków, as same as his nephew Piotr (ok.
 1477–1553), who was also a collaborator of Queen Bona.
 With his death the Kmita family of Szreniawa has expired.